 The pathological hallmarks of systemic sclerosis (scleroderma) are uncontrolled accumulation of collagen and widespread vascular lesions characterized by thickening of the vascular wall and narrowing of the vascular lumen.
 (See "Pathogenesis of systemic sclerosis (scleroderma)".)

-Scleroderma renal crisis is characterized by:
+SRC is characterized by:

 - Abrupt onset of moderate to severe hypertension